parsiya/parsiya.net/content/page/CheatSheet.markdown

 ## VirtualBox

 ### Restart Clipboard Functionality in VirtualBox After Guest Resume
-Sometimes disabling and enables clipboard in VirtualBox menu works
+Sometimes disabling and enables clipboard in VirtualBox menu works.

 Assuming you have a Windows guest.
 Inside the Windows guest do: